Summer Camp

 Any cancellations received 30 days prior to your camp start date will receive a full refund minus the $75 deposit.
 Cancellations received less than 30 days prior to your camp start date will receive a refund of ½ of the registration minus the $75 deposit.
 If a child does not arrive for camp, all registration fees are forfeited.

-Payment Plans and Camperships
+Payment Plans

 Telephone Calls and Visitors